osmandapp/web/main/docs/user/navigation/route-navigation.md

 :::

 :::tip
-To save phone's battery, you can use [“Turn on screen”](..//personal/profiles.md#appearance) option.
+To save the phone's battery, you can use [“Turn on screen”](..//personal/profiles.md#appearance) option.
 Pressing the device power button will show OsmAnd on the top of the lock screen of your phone during navigation.
 :::